SoftwareHeritage/swh-objstorage/docs/winery.rst

       # immediately, or defer to the rw shard cleaner (default: true, the packer
       # cleans read-write shards immediately)
       clean_immediately: true

+    # Optional throttler configuration, leave unset to disable throttling
+    throttler:
+      # string: PostgreSQL connection string for the throttler database.
+Can be
+      # shared with (and defaults to) the main database set in the `database`
+      # section.
+Must be read-write even for readonly instances.
+      db: winery

+      # integer: max read bytes per second
+      max_read_bps: 100_000_000

+      # integer: max write bytes per second
+      max_write_bps: 100_000_000